CyannSyin/CyannSyin.github.io/_pages/cv.md

   * Applied experience and methodology to conceptualize and design a living area for chronically ill and socially marginalized people
   * Developed a model of an ideal healing street, using a specific street as an example

-Location
+Work Experience
 ======
-* 2020 - 2023 Deputy Director, Student TV Station, Sichuan University
 * 2020 - 2023 Distribution Director, Yishixiongdi Cultural Media Co.
-Ltd
+Ltd(a startup)
+  *

 Skills
 ======
 * English Language Proficiency